mendix/docs/content/en/docs/releasenotes/mobile/mendix-native-mobile-builder.md

 **Release date: January 29, 2024**

+#### Improvements

+* We now recommend local building over using AppCenter and changed the Native Builder to reflect that.

 #### Fixes

-- We fixed an issue where iOS apps were containing push notifications entitlement code even after notifications were disabled in the Native Builder (Ticket #167685).
+* We fixed an issue where iOS apps were containing push notifications entitlement code even after notifications were disabled in the Native Builder (Ticket #167685).

-#### Changes

-- We now recommend local building over using AppCenter and changed the Native Builder to reflect that.

 ## 2022